jchu630/jchu630/README.md

 ## Hi there 👋

-I'm a recent Data Science graduate at the University of Auckland, immersed in the data and AI sphere.
+I'm a recent Data Science graduate at the University of Auckland, and I'm immersed in the data and AI sphere.

 - 🔭 I'm currently working on expanding my ML/AI portfolio, meanwhile leading initiatives to connect data science students with industry opportunities.
-- 🌱 I'm currently learning advanced LLM techniques, cloud deployment (AWS/Azure), and deepening my expertise in statistical theory.
+- I've recently built **Echo**: an AI-powered social media simulation exploring digital echo chambers.
+Check it out [here](https://github.com/uoa-compsci399-2025-s1/capstone-project-2025-s1-team-17).
 - 💬 Ask me about who's winning the next NBA finals.